 Order In Creation

 God has revealed truths before us in creation.
 The universe we live in is by no means haphazard.
 Science and the natural world are both predictable and reliable.
 Remarkable patterns and symmetry emerge in things like snowflakes, seashells, and flowers.
 Every star moves with precision.
 Formulas and equations are fixed and exact.
 Biological ecosystems are systematically arranged and beautifully interdependent.
-The human body is wonderfully intricate.
-Our eyes, ears, hearts, and lungs each work together with awe-inspiring accuracy.
+The human body is wonderfully intricate as our eyes, ears, hearts, and lungs each work together with awe-inspiring accuracy.
 The physical world bears witness to our Creator’s eternal power, greatness, and beauty.
 The Divine Designer undeniably reveals His handiwork and orderliness through creation.

 Psalm 19: 1-6 The heavens declare the glory of God; the skies proclaim the work of his hands.
 Day after day they pour forth speech; night after night they display knowledge.
 There is no speech or language where their voice is not heard.
 Their voice goes out into all the earth, their words to the ends of the world.
 In the heavens he has pitched a tent for the sun, which is like a bridegroom coming forth from his pavilion, like a champion rejoicing to run his course.
 It rises at one end of the heavens and makes its circuit to the other; nothing is hidden from its heat.